moneyadviceservice/frontend-code-standards/README.md

 ### General Markup Guidelines
 * Use [html5shiv](https://code.google.com/p/html5shiv/) to ensure html5 element work older version of Internet Explore (pre IE 9)
 * Use semantic markup.
 Start by making sure your content is in the correct/logical order in your html document.
 Then select the most appropriate html elements and wai-aria attributes to mark the content up.
+* Specifying the language of content via the lang attribute - e.g `'lang="en-GB"'` which ensures content is read out correctly by screenreaders
 * Use a hierarchical heading structure to help screen reader users navigate a page
 * For links use a link `<a>` - a link takes you to content on the same or another page
 * For buttons use a `<button>` - a button performs an action such as opening a widget or playing a video/animation